Harmful Acid-Forming Foods That Make Your Blood Acidic

 Seeds, nuts and crunchy vegetables like broccoli, cabbage, carrots and cauliflower are all great sources of calcium.

 God has designed mothers to feed babies with breast milk.
 But in these modern days, mothers are too busy that we have resorted to cow’s milk, bringing up a generation of sickly children who have weak immune systems.
 If breast milk is not available, use goat’s milk, rice milk or almond milk.

-Soda & Carbonated Drinks
+2. Soda and Carbonated Drinks